Rex Smith: Television

 Smith is best known for his role as motorcycle police officer Jesse Mach in the short-running 1985 television series Street Hawk, but he has also made guest appearances on a variety of television shows, such as The Love Boat, Baywatch, Caroline in the City and JAG.
 Smith has been a celebrity spokesperson for a number of corporate entities.

 Also in 1982, Smith replaced Andy Gibb as a host on the music variety show Solid Gold.

-In 1989, Smith played Daredevil (also known as Matt Murdock) in the television movie The Trial of the Incredible Hulk.
-This was intended as a backdoor pilot for an ongoing Daredevil television series (which never materialized at the time).
+In 1989, Smith played Daredevil in the television movie The Trial of the Incredible Hulk.
+This was intended as a backdoor pilot for an ongoing Daredevil television series (which did not materialize).

 From 1990 through 1992, Smith was a contract player on the CBS daytime drama As the World Turns in the role of Darryl Crawford.

 Stage

-In 1978, he made his Broadway debut in the musical Grease in the lead role of Danny Zuko.
+In 1979, Smith made his Broadway debut in the musical Grease in the lead role of Danny Zuko.

-Smith also starred as Frederic in the New York Shakespeare Festival's Central Park production of The Pirates of Penzance.
+Smith starred as Frederic in the New York Shakespeare Festival's Central Park production of The Pirates of Penzance.
 In 1981, Smith won the Theatre World Award for his role in Pirates.
 Smith reprised the role of Frederic in the 1983 film adaptation, along with fellow Broadway cast members Kevin Kline as the Pirate King, Linda Ronstadt as Mabel and Tony Azito as the Police Sergeant.

 Smith has appeared in other Broadway and Off-Broadway productions, including The Scarlet Pimpernel, Grand Hotel, The Human Comedy, and Annie Get Your Gun.
 He played Joe Gillis opposite Diahann Carroll as Norma Desmond in the 1995 Canadian production of Sunset Boulevard.

 In 1995, Smith reprised his role as Danny Zuko throughout the touring production of Grease.

 Smith also starred as Fred Graham/Petruchio in the 2001–02 national tour of Kiss Me, Kate.

 In 2005, Smith again starred in The Pirates of Penzance, this time playing the role of the Pirate King.

 Smith appeared as the Captain in The Sound of Music at the Ogunquit Playhouse, in 2010.